WCAG for Mobile Apps

 Accessibility starts with design

 WCAG—specifically WCAG version 2.1 AA and beyond—enables organizations to improve their existing web content and mobile apps in order to comply with legal requirements and make their products accessible to all.
 But as the saying goes, an ounce of prevention is worth a pound of cure; app and web content developers can save themselves time and trouble by implementing WCAG for mobile apps from the beginning of the design process.
-Check out our tips for developing accessible mobile apps.Whether you’re designing a new app or need help ensuring your existing app or mobile-friendly website is accessible, eSSENTIAL Accessibility is your all-in-one solution to digital accessibility.
+Check out our tips for developing accessible mobile apps.Whether you’re designing a new app or need help ensuring your existing app or mobile-friendly website is accessible, Level Access is your all-in-one solution to digital accessibility.
 We have the experience to advise developers and designers alike, equip you with an accessibility roadmap that optimizes your existing workflows, and help you reach your goals with advanced technology, expert advice, and ongoing training and support.
 Learn more about our platform today.